celery/celery/docs/internals/guide.rst

 for using Celery with frameworks that doesn't have this limitation.

 Therefore the app concept was introduced.
-When using apps you use 'celery' objects instead of importing things from celery sub-modules, this (unfortunately) also means that Celery essentially has two API's.
+When using apps you use 'celery' objects instead of importing things from Celery sub-modules, this (unfortunately) also means that Celery essentially has two API's.

 Here's an example using Celery in single-mode: